Fixed-Time Parameter Adaptation for Safe Control Synthesis: Introduction

 The paper is organized as follows.
-Section \ref{sec: math prelim} reviews some preliminaries and introduces the problem at hand.
-Section \ref{sec: FxT Parameter Estimation} contains our main results on FxTS parameter adaptation, while Section \ref{sec: Robust Adaptive Safety} analyzes their robustness against a class of additive, bounded perturbations to the system dynamics and proposes a CBF condition guaranteeing safety during parameter adaptation.
-Section \ref{sec: simulation} highlights the case studies: a comparative single-integrator example and a quadrotor tracking problem.
-We conclude in Section \ref{sec: conclusion} with summaries and directions for future work.
+Section \ref{sec: math prelim} reviews preliminaries and introduces the problem.
+Section \ref{sec: FxT Parameter Estimation} contains the main results on FxTS parameter adaptation, while Section \ref{sec: Robust Adaptive Safety} analyzes their robustness against a class of bounded perturbations and proposes the new CBF condition.
+Section \ref{sec: simulation} contains the results of the case studies, and Section \ref{sec: conclusion} concludes with summaries and directions for future work.